Website Accessibility Audit: All You Need to Know

 Prioritize Issues

 Start by prioritizing the accessibility challenges identified in the report.
-Not all accessibility problems are created equal.
+Not all accessibility problems are equally important.
 Focus on the most critical issues—those that significantly hinder your site's usability for people with disabilities.

 Typically, these include problems with navigation, essential functionality, and content readability.